awsdocs/amazon-sagemaker-developer-guide/doc_source/gs-setup-working-env.md

       In a few minutes, Amazon SageMaker launches an ML compute instance—in this case, a notebook instance—and attaches an ML storage volume to it\.
 The notebook instance has a preconfigured Jupyter notebook server and a set of Anaconda libraries\.
 For more information, see the [CreateNotebookInstance](API_CreateNotebookInstance.md) API\.

-1. When the status of the notebook instance is `InService`, choose **Open** next to its name to open the Juypter dashboard\.
+1. When the status of the notebook instance is `InService`, choose **Open** next to its name to open the Jupyter dashboard\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/sagemaker/latest/dg/images/ironman-jupyter-home-page.png)

    The dashboard provides access to: